NativeScript/docs-v7/navigation.md

 To navigate between pages, you can use the [`navigate`](ApiReference/ui/frame/README.md) method of the topmost frame instance.

+In addition, each `Page` instance carries information about the frame object which navigated to it in the `frame` property.
+This lets you navigate with the `frame` property as well.

-### Set Topmost Frame
+### The Topmost Frame

 The topmost frame is the frame at the root level.
-Before you can perform any navigation in your app, you need to set the topmost frame.
+When navigating inside your app, you can do it with the topmost frame.

+You can get the topmost frame with the `topmost()` method of the Frame module.

 ``` JavaScript
 var frameModule = require("ui/frame");